As we look into the fresh beginnings of a new year, I wanted to offer a bold idea that could absolutely transform your organization in 2017:

 This place is where each person contributes their highest and best value to the organization—and they’re able to do it in a sustainable way where they don’t burn out.

-If you want a better people strategy, all you need to do is get every single person in your organization into the center of the above diagram.
+If you want a better people strategy, all you need to do is get every single person in your organization into the center of this diagram:

 At first glance, this probably seems oversimplified: “How could that be all I need to do?
 I’ve been paying consultants and trainers thousands of dollars for years to help me develop people…!?”